Kelly Oubre Jr.: Personal life

 During his tenure with the Phoenix Suns, Oubre created a brand name of merchandise to help celebrate the community in Arizona and the team that he became a part of for the growth of their future.
 The "Valley Boyz" name that he came up with for this brand first originated as a hashtag by Oubre on January 9, 2019, as a location tag for the team on Instagram.
 Initial proceeds from the local sales in Phoenix's Uptown Plaza were given to his teammate Deandre Ayton as proceeds for hurricane relief efforts against Hurricane Dorian in the Bahamas through UNICEF.
 In addition to the Valley Boyz brand, Oubre also helped design and promote the team's "City Edition" jerseys for the 2020–21 season and 2021–22 season.

+Oubre married Shylynn Oubre (née Gibson) in 2022.
+They have two children together: a daughter, born in 2021, and a son, born in 2024.

-On November 11, 2023, Oubre was a pedestrian in center city Philadelphia and was allegedly struck by a hit and run driver.
+On November 11, 2023, Oubre was a pedestrian in center city Philadelphia and was struck by a hit and run driver.
 He was treated for a broken rib among various other injuries, and released from a local hospital.

-In the early morning of April 23, 2024, Oubre was involved in a second automobile-related accident, allegedly disregarding a red light and subsequently striking another vehicle, though no injuries would result from the incident.
+In the early morning of April 23, 2024, Oubre was involved in a second automobile-related accident, disregarding a red light and subsequently striking another vehicle, though no injuries would result from the incident.